 The pressure in the reactor and in the system connected to it prepolymerizer and precontacting pot is controlled ensuring that the pressure in the surge drum V 202 is constant.

-It is necessary to keep under control the PRC 1802.1 installed on the upper part of the surge drum, comparing the value read on it with the two recorders PR 1901 and PR 1904 on the lower curves of the reactor.
+It is necessary to keep under control the PIC 1802.1 installed on the upper part of the surge drum, comparing the value read on it with the two recorders PR 1901 and PR 1904 on the lower curves of the reactor.

 A lowering of the pressure, warned by PAL 1802.1 can cause cavitation problems to the circulation pump of the slurry P 202 (due to formation of gas inside the reactor.
 This cause is to be searched in the inefficiency of the pressurization system, e.g. instrumentation failure, lack of propylene and lack of steam to the evaporator E 203.